 Saturday Poetry Series Presents Lois Roma-Deeley ("Bougainvillaea and TV" )

 There are times–or is it always?–that poetry better articulates the human experience than we ourselves are able.
 When the world breaks, when the world crumbles, when we feel helpless and hopeless, overwhelmed.
 It is in those moments that we most need poetry.
 That poetry best serves us.
 At the moment, it seems as if every day is one of those days.
 The breaking days.
 The days when we must "watch TV with the sound turned off."
 On these days "I know I will never understand a thing. / The world talks only to itself. / Rain to war.
 Child to dirt. / Bougainvillaea and TV."

 Click on the video to hear Lois Roma-Deeley read "Apologizing for the Rain," her poem from northSight,

-In collaborations with visual artists on several ekphrasis projects—most recently with visual artist and curator Beth Shadur—Roma-Deeley’s poems have been exhibited nationally and internationally.
+In collaborations with visual artists on several ekphrasis projects—extensively with visual artist and curator Beth Shadur—Roma-Deeley's poems have been exhibited nationally and internationally.

 Further, one of Roma-Deeley's poems was featured on Beth Shadur's work as part of the "Cool Globes" project in Chicago, an innovative public art project of 124 globes designed to create awareness and inspire solutions to global warming.
 Cool Globes was on display along Chicago's lakefront from June to September, 2007.